TorstenR/StreamCapture/README.md

 - "logPath" - Puts the capture thread logs here  (one log per capture)
 - "outputPath" - Puts the capture video file here (I capture locally, and then move to my NAS - see next param)
 - "nasPath" - Optional parameter will will copy the final .mp4 file to this location (in my case, my NAS)
+- "tempPath" - Path where pre-concatenated video files are stored in case there's a problem playing the concat file.  (note: retention is 1/5 as long for the temp dir)
 - "scheduleURL" - URL to get the schedule JSON feed
 - "ffmpegPath" - location of ffmpeg.exe
 - "authURL" - URL to get authentication token for stream